fesidedo/nokin/web/README.md

    - `EBAY_CERT_ID` (type: **Secret**)
    - `EBAY_BASE_URL` (type: **Environment variable**, optional &mdash; defaults to `https://api.ebay.com` if unset)
 5. Redeploy so the new secrets are picked up by the Functions runtime.
-6. Visit `https://<project>.pages.dev` and confirm the page shows 5 trimmed listings.
+6. Visit `https://<project>.pages.dev`, open a lens detail modal, and confirm both market buckets load.

 ### If the dashboard blocks env vars with "Worker only has static assets"